-The Book of Chronicles, Divrei Hayamim, is the final book of Tanakh, the Hebrew Bible.
-It is traditionally attributed to Ezra the scribe, a leader of the Jews who returned to the Land of Israel from the Babylonian exile.
-The first nine chapters of the book contain a series of genealogies, tracing the lineage of the Jews who returned from Babylon from the time of creation.
-The second part of the book, starting with I Chronicles chapter 10, is mainly a review of many the events contained in the biblical books of Samuel and Kings.
-It starts with the death of Saul and continues until the Babylonian exile, focusing primarily on the Kingdom of Judah.
-The book ends with a brief epilogue mentioning the proclamation of Cyrus allowing the Jews to return to the Land of Israel and rebuild the Temple in Jerusalem, as described in the books of Ezra and Nehemiah.
+Sefer Divrei Hayamim, is the final book of Tanakh, the Hebrew Bible.
+Like the books of Shmuel and Melachim, Sefer Divrei Hayamim is divided into two sections which together form a single book.
+It is traditionally attributed to Ezra the scribe, a leader of the Jews who returned to the land of Israel from the Babylonian exile after Cyrus granted permission for the Jews to return to the land and rebuild the Beit Hamikdash.
+The first nine chapters of the book contain a series of genealogies, tracing the lineage, all the way back from the time of creation, of the Jews who returned from Babylon.
+The second part of the book, starting with Sefer Divrei Hayamim I chapter 10, is mainly a review of events previously detailed in the books of Shmuel and Melachim, starting with the death of Shaul and continuing until the Babylonian exile, focusing primarily on the kingdom of Yehuda.
+The book ends with a brief epilogue mentioning the proclamation of Cyrus allowing the Jews to return to Eretz Yisrael and rebuild the Beit Hamikdash in Yerushalayim, as described in the books of Ezra and Nechemya.

-When studying the Book of Chronicles, a number of questions arise.
-Most significant are the following: what is the connection between the genealogies and the rest of the book, and what is the prophetic purpose or agenda of the book which is, for the most part, a repetition of other books of Tanakh?
+When studying Sefer Divrei Hayamim, several questions arise, such as: What is the connection between the genealogies and the rest of the book, and what is the purpose of the book which is, to a large extent, a repetition of other books of Tanach?

-This approach can be applied to the genealogies of the Book of Chronicles as well.
-Perhaps part of the reason Ezra chose to include the genealogies in the Book of Chronicles is to prove the legitimacy of Jewish settlement in the Land of Israel during the return from Babylonian exile.
-By enumerating the genealogies of so many people involved in the resettlement of the Land of Israel and the re-construction of the Temple in Jerusalem, he sought to emphasize that the people who had come to Israel were not merely interlopers trying to seize the Holy Land and its trade routes.
-Rather, they returned to their homeland as a matter of right.
-Additionally, it legitimized the claim of the priests and Levites of that time that they were descendants of the original priests and Levites of the First Temple period, for these tasks were hereditary.
+Perhaps part of the reason Ezra chose to include the genealogies in Sefer Divrei Hayamim is to demonstrate the legitimacy of Jewish settlement in Eretz Yisrael during the return from Babylonian exile.
+By enumerating the genealogies of so many people involved in the resettlement of the land and the re-construction of the Beit Hamikdash in Yerushalayim, Ezra sought to emphasize that the people who had come to Israel were not interlopers trying to seize the Holy Land and its trade routes.
+Rather, they were natives who had returned to their homeland as a matter of right.
+Additionally, these lists legitimized the status of the priests and Levites of that time, as these roles are hereditary, by showing that they were descendants of the original Kohanim and Leviim of the first Temple period.

-Even though the return to the Land of Israel happened only seventy years after the Jews had left, their claim to the land had already come under question.
-As described in Ezra chapter 4, the new inhabitants of the land were angry that the Jews were returning to resume residence of the Land of Israel and rebuild the Temple, and they repeatedly tried to prevent that from occurring.
-As such, we can see why Ezra and the Jews of that time felt the need to prove the legitimacy of their claim to the Land.
-This might also be the reason that the Book of Chronicles ends with the permission granted by Cyrus, king of Persia, for the Jews to return to the Land of Israel.
-This was additional confirmation to the new residents of the land, and to the returning Jews, that the Land of Israel is indeed the property of the Jewish people.
+Even though the return to the land of Israel took place only several decades after the final exiles had left the land with the destruction of the first Temple, their claim to the land had already come under question.
+As described in Sefer Ezra chapter 4, the new inhabitants of the land were angry that the Jews were returning to reclaim some of their territory and rebuild the Beit Hamikdash, and they repeatedly tried to prevent that from occurring.
+As such, we can see why Ezra felt the need to prove the legitimacy of their claim to the land.
+This might also be the reason that Sefer Divrei Hayamim ends with the permission granted by Cyrus, king of Persia, for the Jews to return to Israel.
+This provided additional confirmation to the new residents of the land, and to the returning Jews, that Eretz Yisrael is indeed the property of the Jewish people.

-Since the purpose of the book is to justify the Jewish claim to the Land of Israel, Ezra felt it necessary to repeat the history of the Kingdom of Judah.
-On the one hand, including the history of the Jews in their land strengthens their claim that the land belongs to them.
-Additionally, the original leader of the return from exile, Zerubbabel, was descended from the Davidic dynasty (see I Chronicles 3:19).
-This further bolsters the legitimacy of the Jewish resettlement as well as Jewish sovereignty in the land, as the Book of Chronicles continuously stresses that the Davidic line has a eternal claim to kingship in the Land of Israel.
-Finally, the repeated sins of the Davidic monarchs, their repentance and God’s forgiveness, shows that God had not given up on the Jewish people when he exiled them from the Land of Israel.
-Rather, He intended for the Jewish claim over the Land of Israel to be everlasting.
+Since the purpose of the book is to justify the Jewish claim to Israel, Ezra felt it necessary to repeat much of the history of the kingdom of Yehuda.
+In doing so, he sometimes repeats verbatim what it says in Shmuel and Melachim, and other times writes about the events differently than the other books of Tanakh, in a way that reflects the purpose and messages of Sefer Divrei Hayamim On the one hand, this historical account further strengthens the Jews’ claim to the land.
+Additionally, the first leader of the return from exile, Zerubavel, was himself descended from the Davidic dynasty (see I Chronicles 3:19).
+This fact further bolsters the legitimacy of the Jewish resettlement and sovereignty, as Sefer Divrei Hayamim continuously stresses that the Davidic line has an eternal claim to kingship in the land of Israel.
+Finally, the accounts of the repeated sins of the Davidic monarchs, their repentance and Hashem’s forgiveness, shows that God did not give up on the Jewish people when he exiled them from Eretz Yisrael.
+Rather, He intended for the Jewish claim over the land to be everlasting.